cuba-rnd/spring-script-repositories/README.md

 ```

  Annotation to link interface method to a script source code.
 You need to provide bean names for script provider
- bean and script executor bean.
+ bean and script evaluator bean.
  ```java
 public @interface ScriptMethod {
     String providerBeanName() default "groovyResourceProvider";